 Got the Traveling Itch?

 Mark your traveling calendar to celebrate Kala Raksha’s 20th anniversary on August 26.
 Or the next Kala Raksha Vidhyalaya annual Convocation Mela, November 23-24 taking place in Kutch, India.
 You can also meet Kala Raksha at this year’s Santa Fe Folk Art Market July 12-14.
-OR if armchair traveling is preferred, see some of their artistry here in the ClothRoads store.
+To learn more, visit www.kala-raksha.org, their online museum at www.kala-raksha-museum.org, or KRV at http://www.kala-raksha-vidhyalaya.org.

 I hope you will share some of your Kala Raksha stories and congratulate them on 20 amazing years in the comment section below.